fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 It's important to remember that CI/CD is not the goal.
 The goal is better, faster software development with fewer preventable bugs and better team cooperation.

 To that end, CI should always be configured to the task at hand and the project itself.
 The end goal should be kept in mind at all times.
 You can think of CI as the answer to these questions:
- - How to I make sure that tests run on all code that will be deployed?
+ - How do I make sure that tests run on all code that will be deployed?
  - How do I make sure that my master branch is deployable at all times?
  - How do I ensure that my builds will be consistent and will always work on the platform it'd be deploying to?
  - How do I make sure that the changes don't overwrite each other?
  - How do I make deployments happen at the click of a button or automatically when I merge to master?

 There exists actually even scientific evidence on the numerous benefits the usage of CI/CD has.
-According to a large stydy reported in the book [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339), the use of CI/CD correlates heavily on organisatioal success (e.g. improves profitability and product quality, increases marketshare, shortens the time to market) and makes developers happier by the reducing burnout.
+According to a large study reported in the book [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339), the use of CI/CD correlates heavily with organizational success (e.g. improves profitability and product quality, increases market share, shortens the time to market) and makes developers happier by the reducing burnout.

 #### Documented behavior